Geeksltd/GCop/Rules/GCop102.md

 ## Rule description

 The `AsDirectory()` converts the path into a directory object.
-It is more readable and easy to undrestand rather than `DirectoryInfo()`.
+It is more readable and easy to understand rather than `DirectoryInfo()`.

 ## Example